Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \subsubsection{Evaluation Metrics}

-There are four commonly used evaluation metrics employed to comprehensively evaluate effectiveness, including Accuracy (ACC), Normalized Mutual Information (NMI), Purity (PUR), and Fscore, each of which favors different properties of clustering.
-The detailed definitions of these metrics can be referred to in \cite{Li2020MultiviewCA}.
-The higher the value, the better the model performance is.
-To make the experimental results more reliable, all methods are run ten times independently, giving the mean values of every metric over all datasets.
+There are four commonly used evaluation metrics employed to comprehensively measure effectiveness, including Accuracy (ACC), Normalized Mutual Information (NMI), Purity (PUR), and Fscore, each of which favors different properties of clustering.
+The detailed definitions of these metrics can be found in \cite{Li2020MultiviewCA}.
+The higher the value, the better the performance.
+To make experimental results more reliable, all methods are run ten times independently, giving the mean values of every metric over all datasets.